LuciaMona/data-management-plan/DMP/initial-DMP_lm2.md

 The In-Situ data centre unit provides data curation service for aerosol, cloud and trace gas in situ data and inclusion of data in EBAS database.
 This includes tools for harmonized data submission and meta data templates, inclusion of data and meta data in the data base, traceability, harmonization and data versioning, quality control, archiving, documentation and data provision.
 Training and online tools for QA, QC is offered.
 The activity enables RRT and NRT data compilation and delivery and provides tutorial activities.
 Furthermore, support for centralized data processing, harmonization, and data product generation, both level 2 and level 3 is offered and further implemented during the implementation phase.

 #### The types and formats of data generated/collected
 The ACTRIS In-situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
-In situ data submitted to ACTRIS need to be formatted in the EBAS NASA-Ames format (ASCII file) by the data originator, and there are exsisting [instructions and templates](https://ebas-submit.nilu.no/) for each instrument/group of instruments.
+In situ data submitted to ACTRIS need to be formatted in the EBAS NASA-Ames format (ASCII file) by the data originator, and there are existing [instructions and templates](https://ebas-submit.nilu.no/) for each instrument/group of instruments.
 [The EBAS NASA-Ames format](https://projects.nilu.no//ccc/tfmm/kjeller_2016/EBAS_Data_Format_2016-10.pdf) is based on the ASCII text NASA-Ames 1001 format, but contains additional metadata specifications ensuring proper documentation from the [EBAS-Submit documentation](https://ebas-submit.nilu.no/) website as well as tools for [file-generation](http://dev-ebas-file-generation-tool.nilu.no/) (*beta*) and [file-submission](https://ebas-submit-tool.nilu.no/).

 ACTRIS in situ data is also available in the netCDF 4 format through the [EBAS Thredds Server](https://thredds.nilu.no/thredds/catalog.html), following the [CF 1.7 convention](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html) and the [Attribute Convention for Data Discovery 1-3 (ACDD)](http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery_1-3).